jiasong18/Ant-Media-Server-Wiki/WebRTC-iOS-SDK-Documentation.md

 client.setVideoViews(local: localVideoView, remote: remoteVideoView)
 ```

 If you run the Ant Media Server (Enterprise Edition) on your computer, server url should be localhost, if not ip address should be used.
-No protocol or port needed.
+Please do not forget to the protocol (ws or wss).

 Stream id is a kind of room name to make it easier finding each node.